Booking Inquiry

 The Crew:

-The Thorfinn has a full Pacific Island crew complement of twenty, most of whom are Micronesian.
-Some may have a slight difficulty with English but usually comprehend quickly if spoken to in a measured manner.
-Their quietly reserved manner is the way of Pacific Island people…. to not appear obtrusive and forward speaking.
-Our high 20 crew to 20 guest ratio is to maintain the most attentive standard of service possible.
-Soon after boarding, the ship’s crew will place luggage in your respective rooms while we gather at lounge or spa to proceed with a full orientation on shipboard routines and dive procedures.
+Thorfinn’s crew of mostly Pacific Islanders may have a slight difficulty with English but usually comprehend quickly if spoken to in a measured manner.
+Their quietly reserved manner is the way of Pacific Island people, not to appear obtrusive and forward speaking.
+Our high crew to guest ratio maintain the most attentive standard of service possible.
+Soon after boarding, the ship’s crew will place luggage in your respective rooms while we gather at lounge or sun deck to proceed with a full orientation on shipboard routines and dive procedures.

 Gratuity:

-Tipping is not required aboard Thorfinn, but if you would like to reward the crew at trip end for a job well done, it will be graciously accepted.
-On board policy is for guests to give any contribution to two or three different departments together to avoid any chance of it not being divided evenly as the crew have set up between themselves.
+Tipping is not required aboard Thorfinn, but if wishing to reward the crew at trip end for a job well done, it will be graciously accepted.
+On board policy is for guests to give any contribution to two or more staff to ensure it is divided evenly as the crew have set up between themselves.

 In Closing:

-Seaward Holidays strives to offer guests the very best in a live-aboard dive vacation.
+Seaward Holidays strive to offer guests a top rated live-aboard dive vacation.
 We invite you to contact us prior to and after a trip to discuss any aspect of your diving experience.
 It is our goal to earn your respect and loyalty to ensure a future return and positive referrals.

-WE LOOK FORWARD TO WELCOMING YOU ABOARD THE SS THORFINN!
+WE LOOK FORWARD TO WELCOMING YOU ABOARD THORFINN!